 Some of the tremendous contributions that CDCN researchers have made to the knowledge about Castleman disease include:

-• The first clinical trial opening for treatment-refractory idiopathic multicentric Castleman disease ever
+- The first clinical trial was completed for treatment-refractory idiopathic multicentric Castleman disease ever

 The CDCN’s success hinges on the participation of patients and their loved ones.
 Through participation in ACCELERATE, the first Castleman disease natural history registry, the clinical data of over 360 patients is able to be analyzed to evaluate the effectiveness of treatments and investigate potential trends in the disease pattern.
 Additionally, the generous blood and tissue donation of over 120 patients in the biobank allows Castleman disease research to keep up with the relentless pace set by the CDCN research pipeline.